specializes in the history of early modern Europe, particularly

 Spain and its global empire.
 She is particularly interested in the

-intersections of political culture, urban life, and representation in the
+intersections of political culture, urban life, and performance in the

 sixteenth and seventeenth century.
 Her